FTarfasse/quick-perf-wiki/JUnit-5.md

 You can use JUnit 5 and QuickPerf [BOM files](https://dzone.com/articles/the-bill-of-materials-in-maven).

-In case of Maven, you can use the following dependency management:
+In the case of Maven, you can use the following dependency management:

 ```xml
  <dependencyManagement>